Day 1 – Vang Vieng Outskirts

 Vang Vieng is home to some of the most scenic motorbike routes in Asia!
 The best way to see all the sights is by driving on one of the many motorbike loops.
 Pass through beautiful tropical forests, local villages, and dreamy blue lagoons.
 Keep your eyes peeled for some amazing wildlife; one of the most fun things to do in Vang Vieng.

 Expect to pay around 10 USD per day for a motorbike, which is worth it as it is one of the top things to do in Vang Vieng.
-Rent a motorbike through your hotel, or research your rental company thoroughly, in order to avoid scams.
+Rent a motorbike through your hotel, or research your rental company thoroughly in order to avoid scams.

 2. Kaeng Nyui Waterfall

 Enjoy the thrilling experience of the Kaeng Nyui Waterfall!
-Because it is located only 30-minutes drive from town, it is the perfect place to cool off from the hot sun.
+Because it is located only 30-minute drive from town, it is the perfect place to cool off from the hot sun.
 Another reason to visit is the scenic journey to get to the falls.
 Drive through unspoiled nature, traditional Laotian houses, and cute farms; beautiful!

 Once there, follow a magical jungle trail through small pools, waterfalls, and charming wooden bridges.
 It is a 30-minute drive + 30-minute hike and costs 1.5 USD at the car park.
 This is the location of the falls. (photo below is not at the waterfall)